How to View GPS Location and Map Data Hidden in Your Photos

 Most modern smartphones and cameras can embed GPS coordinates in the EXIF metadata of your images.
 That hidden data can show where (and when) a photo was taken, sometimes down to the street.

 This guide shows how to view GPS location and map data inside your photos using ExifEditor.io, how to interpret what you’re seeing, and how to remove it when needed.
+If you want a quick tool for this, use the online EXIF viewer to inspect GPS tags and photo metadata directly in your browser.

 What is GPS EXIF data?